mrquincle/mrquincle.github.io/source/_posts/2015-03-03-sampling-of-dirichlet-process.markdown

 With probability $a$ the new state $x^*$ is accepted.
 With probability $1-a$ the old state $x$ is maintained.

-The proposal distribution in our case is the conditional distribution for the class indices!
+The proposal distribution in our case is the conditional distribution for the cluster indices!

 $$ p(c_i=c|c_1,\ldots,c_{i-1}) = \frac{ \alpha/K + n_{c,-i}  }{\alpha+n-1} $$